savonet/book/audio.md

 ### Handling silence

-Another basic signal-processing feature that everyone wants to have is _blank detection_.
+Another basic signal-processing feature that everyone wants to have is _blank detection_\index{blank}.
 We want at all cost to avoid silence being streamed on our radio, because listeners generally don't like it and will go away.

 #### Skipping blank